MicrosoftDocs/learn/learn-pr/azure/protect-virtual-desktop-deployment-azure-firewall/includes/6-allow-outbound-network-access.md

 After you've deployed Azure Firewall, you need to route all traffic through it.
 In the next exercise unit, you'll complete the following three steps.

-1. Create a route table in the same resource group as your session host VMs and firewall.
+1. Create a route table in the same resource group as your host pool and firewall.
-1. Associate the route table to the subnet that your session host VMs uses.
+1. Associate the route table to the subnet that your host pool uses.
 1. On the route table, add the route to the firewall.

 After you complete those steps, all traffic will route to Azure Firewall.
 By default, the firewall denies access to everything.
 So you need to configure conditions under which traffic is allowed through the firewall.